Heribaze/Heribaze/README.md

 - 👋 Hi, I’m @Heribaze and my other name is Ahmet Ethem :)
 - 👀 I’m interested in coding and marketing
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python developers
+- 💞️ I’m looking to collaborate with python developers
 - 📫 How to reach me is complicated now but 8-9 months later i will be open for job requests so wait there for me :)

 <!---